- Recognize possible safety risks of internet use by school-age children.

 Report Problems or Concerns

-Download and print the Internet Safety Activity below.
+Complete the Internet Safety activity below.
 Read the scenarios and answers the questions that follow.
-Share your responses with a supervisor, trainer, or coach.
-Then compare your answers to the suggested responses.
+Share your responses with a trainer, coach, or administrator.
+Then compare your answers to the suggested responses key.

 Use this Sample Internet Safety Contract to draw up your own.
 If you already have one for your program, compare yours to the example.
 Are there any things you would add or remove?